-- The written material, which makes up assessment as well as examination basis must as a minimum constitute 75 % of the number of characters described under formal requirements for the individual exams. - For written exams students must always prepare a new assignment, if they fail to obtain the grade 02 in the exam attempt in question. - For exams where the exam form is a combination of written material and oral presentations, it is possible to improve the assessment and examination basis (the project), if the grade 02 is not obtained in the exam attempt in question.
+- The written material, which makes up assessment as well as examination basis, must as a minimum constitute 75 % of the number of characters described under formal requirements for the individual exams.
+This does not apply for the final examination project, see the number of characters below. - For written exams, students must always prepare a new assignment, if they fail to obtain the grade 02 in the exam attempt in question. - For exams where the exam form is a combination of written material and oral presentations, it is possible to improve the assessment and examination basis (the project), if the grade 02 is not obtained in the exam attempt in question.
+1 - Furthermore, UCN's Examination Regulations (section 9.9) underline that: "Students who take a re-sit based on a written group assignment are not allowed to make changes to the assignment that was handed in for the ordinary exam.
+Any improvements or amendments made to the written assignment in relation to a re-sit must be submitted as an appendix to the assignment with a clear indication of the name of the student(s) who made the appendix and which assignment the appendix refers to." - The appendix is to be uploaded in PDF format under "Paper", and the original paper is to be uploaded under "Appendix material". - The size of the written appendix may not exceed that of the ordinary exam.
+The appendix is expected to be one quarter of the maximum number of characters; there is no minimum number of characters.

-&lt;sup>1 This does not apply to the final exam project; see the national section of this Curriculum.